rsdoiel/antenna/archives/2024/journalism_2024.42.md

 ---

-## COC shines a light on the subject of student suicide prevention.
+## COC shines a light on the subject of student suicide prevention

 date: 2024-10-16, from: The Canyon News (COC Student Newspaper)

 <p>You see before you an endless sea of empty chairs.
 They represent&#8230;</p>
-<p>The post <a href="https://canyonsnews.com/coc-shines-a-light-on-the-subject-of-student-suicide-prevention/">COC shines a light on the subject of student suicide prevention.</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>
+<p>The post <a href="https://canyonsnews.com/coc-shines-a-light-on-the-subject-of-student-suicide-prevention/">COC shines a light on the subject of student suicide prevention</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>

 <br>